Skip to main content

 restart

 Equivalent to stop followed by start.
-Useful after changing network conditions, for example connecting or disconnecting a VPN.
 Requires administrator rights.

 velatir restart